tsmx/secure-config/README.md

 > Easy and secure configuration management.

-Manage JSON based configurations with encrypted secrets and optional HMAC validation to ensure data integrity.
+Manage JSON based configurations with AES encrypted secrets and optional HMAC validation to ensure data integrity.

 Works with CommonJS and ESM/ECMAScript.
+Ships with a [SBOM](#SBOM) to meet regulatory requirements.

 If you are upgrading from an older version prior to 2.x please read this [important note](#upgrading-from-versions-prior-to-2x).

 ## Usage

 1. Encrypt sensitive data in your JSON configuration file.
-Most easy way to do this is using the [secure-config-tool](https://www.npmjs.com/package/@tsmx/secure-config-tool).
+Easiest way to do this is using the [secure-config-tool](https://www.npmjs.com/package/@tsmx/secure-config-tool).
 For more details please see [generating an encrypted configuration](#generating-an-encrypted-configuration) and [naming conventions](#naming-conventions).
     ```json
     {